Yield Lab to back more Irish start-ups after second close of near €50m fund

 David Bowles, Nicky Deasy and Paul Finnerty of The Yield Lab Europe.Photograph: Chris Bellew /Fennell Photography

-State-backed agtech accelerator programme Yield Lab Europe is keen to back more Irish start-ups after announcing the second close of a near €50 million fund.
+State-backed agtech investor Yield Lab Europe is keen to back more Irish start-ups after announcing the second close of a near €50 million fund.

 New investors in the fund, which focused on seed and Series A investments across Europe, include the European Investment Fund and Invest-NL.
 AIB, which contributed €4 million to the fund in June 2019, has also increased its shareholding.